ipfs/kubo/docs/config.md

   This profile may only be applied when first initializing the node.

+- `pebbleds`

+  Configures the node to use the pebble datastore.

+  This profile may only be applied when first initializing the node.

 - `lowpower`

   Reduces daemon overhead on the system.
 Affects node